Help us improve your experience.

 Note:

-Starting in Junos OS Releases 16.1R4, 16.2R2, and 17.1R1, integers in Junos OS configuration data emitted in JSON format are not enclosed in quotation marks.
-In earlier releases, integers in JSON configuration data were treated as strings and enclosed in quotation marks.
+Integers in Junos OS configuration data emitted in JSON format are not enclosed in quotation marks.

-• set—Configuration statements are formatted as Junos OS configuration mode set commands.
+• set—Configuration data format is Junos OS configuration mode commands.

-• text—Configuration statements are formatted as ASCII text, using the newline character, tabs and other white space, braces, and square brackets to indicate the hierarchical relationships between the statements.
-This is the format used in configuration files stored on a device running Junos OS and displayed by the CLI show configuration command.
+• text—Configuration data format is ASCII text, which uses the newline character, tabs and other white space, braces, and square brackets to indicate the hierarchical relationships between the statements.

 Note: